Rashed1354/hackintosh-hp-elitebook-840-g3/README.md

      * Disable TXT

+## Installation
+### Step one: create bootable USB of macOS
+You need a flash drive with size of 16 GB.
+Then make a bootable USB of macOS on another Mac machine.
+Borrow a real Mac, or use a Hackintosh.

+### Step two: install Hackintosh
+Then, you need to install macOS on your EliteBook 840 G3.
+Just run macOS Installation, clear drive with Disk Utility, and install macOS using Install macOS option.

+### Step three: postinstall
+Download the Postinstall.zip package from release that you are downloading.
+Now, drag both HeliPort and Hackintool apps to Applications folder, open Applications folder, right-click on HeliPort, and click Open, then click Open in dialog.
+This will prevent macOS from saying This is a not trusted app.
+Next, open System Settings.
+Click Users & Groups.
+Select your user, and click Login items.
+Click the + icon, and select HeliPort from popup window.

+### Step three.one: fix display colors
+Go to Apple > System Preferences > Display > Color, then select P3(display).
+This fixes blue color represented like purple color.

+## Step three.two: install serial number and UUID to fix Apple ID, iCloud, App Store, iMessage and more
+First, open Hackintool from Launchpad or Spotlight.
+Go to System tab, and in that tab, click Serial Generator.
+At the bottom, select MacBookPro13,1, and click at the refresh icon.
+Now, mount your EFI.
+Go to Disks tab, right-click the EFI partition, and click Mount.
+Then, right-click again, and click Open.

+## Next, navigate to EFI > OC and open config.plist in Xcode.
+Now, expand Plaforminfo, and in it Generic.
+In row SystemProductName write MacBookPro13,1, in row SystemSerialNumber paste the Serial Number from Hackintool.
+The same applies to SystemUUID: paste there SmUUID from Hackintool.

+## Step three.three: make boot look nice
+If you haven't closed your config.plist in Xcode, good.
+If not, open it again.
+In the menu bar select Find, and then Find in Workspace or press Shift+Command+F. Now, type in search box -v, and click first result.
+(If nothing appears, proceed to next step.)
+Then, scroll a little bit down to reveal the selected result.
+Now, select the text box and delect -v part from it (if you're curious what does it do, basically it replaces normal graphical boot with console-like boot.
+Typically used when debugging).

+# Restart your Hackintosh to apply all changes made now.

+### Step four: enjoy!
+##### Now you can enjoy your fresh installation of macOS!

 ### Credits
   * OSX Latitute For providing EFI DSDT Patches.
   * Hackontosh Community for providing info on wifi fix